dariusur/BlueTachometer/README.md

   <img src="https://github.com/dariusur/BlueTachometer/blob/main/misc/schematics/BlueTachometer_schematic.png">
 </div>
 <div align="center">
-  <i>Fig. 1.
+  <i>Fig. 2.
 BlueTachometer schematic</i>
 </div>

 ## Implementation details
 BlueTachometer uses a hall sensor to detect presence of a magnetic field.
 A magnet attached to a rotating object triggers the hall sensor which outputs a digital signal.
-An external pullup resistor is used to pull the line high.
-Hall sensor output is open-drain so upon activation it pulls the line low (active low signal).
-The measurement of the signal is performed by the MCU which executes the following algorithm:
+Hall sensor output is open-drain so upon activation it pulls the line LOW (active LOW signal).
+An external pullup resistor is used to pull the line HIGH when the hall sensor is deactivated.
+The measurement of the signal is performed by the MCU which executes the algorithm shown in Fig. 3.

 <div align="center">
   <img src="https://github.com/dariusur/BlueTachometer/blob/main/misc/flowchart/ATtiny_flowchart.png">